WebberZone/top-10/readme.txt

 Several customization options are available via the Settings page in WordPress Admin.
 You can access this via <strong>Settings &raquo; Top 10</strong>

-The main CSS classes / IDs are available:
+The main CSS classes include:

 * **tptn_posts** and **tptn_posts_daily**: Class of the main wrapper `div`.
 If you are displaying the related posts on non-singular pages, then you should style this